MuteBard/Unity_Shaders/Notes/dev/DEV-02.md

 ![](../images/DEV-02/DEV-02-H.png)

-    Parameters / A struct declares the input data that will be required by your function.
+    Parameters / A struct declares the input data that will be required by the function.
 This can include vertex, normal, uv and other information about the model's mesh

 ![](../images/DEV-02/DEV-02-I.png)